edavis25/CSV-Merge/JavaFX Version/README.md

 in the correct position.
 (All tables must be same size)

 ###Directions:
-Upon launching either of the .jar files, user will be asked to choose a directory containing .csv files.
+Upon launching the .jar files, user will be asked to choose a directory containing .csv files.
 Each .csv file in the chosen directory will be used.
 The merged output file will be placed in the same chosen directory as the .csv files.